Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Add Form grid (range targeters) images in their descriptions for clarity
 * A better ui for descriptions, with definitions for each keyword like 'exhale' or 'targets' or the status effects, StS style
-* Swap axiom tile effects to go out and do it all at once at the end
-* Review the tiles display, it is making it impossible to play knockback animations on far knockback effects

 * What if: turn infinite loops in souls (2x2 axioms) into the harmony mechanic, they may convert entire floors in a chain reaction
-* Multiple creatures per tile, some are intangible, X husks contain souls
 * Epsilon momentum + reverse direction + teleport entity? make it possible for the player to control without edits
 * Going into a separated/unstabilized portal goes to Nowhere with the cockroach piano
 * Place the glace-crowns past a snowy path, they view the harmony from afar
 * Bug if something turns tangible on top of something already tangible?
-* Rust binding with Tauri for astar or fringe search?
-Locate player is also super expensive

 **Performance Optimizations**

 * astar
 * twinningAssimilation & cloneSoul

+**Animation**
+* Review the tiles display, it is making it impossible to play knockback animations on far knockback effects
+* Add a queue to the offset to knockback THEN move

-**Save and Load**
+**Save and Load**.

-Save the world gen seed.
-Give every creature in the game an ID, store in array List every entity that has species "Terminal", "Snail", etc by ID List every entity that has HP "4", "3", etc by ID
-List the location of every creature ID (layer, x, y)

-then the souls...

-When in the future there's destroy/create terrain, add that to a "changes to the terrain" array and plop that down when loading
+Just the souls and tags are left

 ***